NguyenAndrew/NguyenAndrew.github.io/_posts/2022-04-19-mod-take-on-successful-software.md

 * Quick to prove something did or did not happen.
 Find the answers about your software in a click or few away!

 Easy to Deliver
 * "You break it, so they buy it" Example: Pivot and change your software, so that it delivers what you want it to.
-Nothing is perfect from the beginning, but it can be closely reached overtime!
+Almost nothing is perfect from the beginning, but it can be closely reached overtime!
 Also, successful software shall eventually stabilize, so the pivots decrease overtime.
 * Deliver for the short-term, mid-term, and long-term.
 By having short-term goals, that help deliver mid-term goals, that help deliver long-term goals, you gain incremental value that gives insight on where effort is most needed!

 Start applying the concepts of MOD, to find your success!